The Quarrelsome House of Hanover

 By the age of eleven, the future George II and his seven-year-old sister Sophia Dorothea were permanently separated from their mother.
 They were not permitted to say her name or to talk about her.
 George, the father, was of the opinion that his word was law and that his children owed him total obedience about their mother, and everything else.

-With one parent locked away and another who was uncaring and disinterested in their upbringing, it was not surprising that George became resentful and blamed George senior for the heartache that he, his sister and mother suffered.
+With one parent locked away and another who was uncaring and disinterested in their upbringing, it was not surprising that George became resentful and blamed George senior for the heartache that he, his sister, and his mother suffered.
 Young George appreciated that his mother was not perfect but she was his mother and she should have been in his life.

 George senior continued to spend time with Melusine and the three daughters she bore him.
 Young George and Sophia Dorothea's upbringing was managed by their grandmother Sophia of Hanover (1630-1714.)

-George Versus George In 1714
+George Versus George in 1714

-By 1714 George junior was skilled in several languages, enjoyed and encouraged spectacles, pomp and ceremony, and tried to woo the people by telling them, albeit in a heavy Germanic accent, that he had "not a drop of blood in his veins that was not English."
+By 1714 George junior was skilled in several languages, enjoyed and encouraged spectacles, pomp, and ceremony, and tried to woo the people by telling them, albeit in a heavy Germanic accent, that he had "not a drop of blood in his veins that was not English."
 He was married with small children.
 Caroline and his daughters were set to join him within weeks of his arrival.

 In contrast, George I's arrival in England with a mistress on one arm and his half-sister on the other, who many assumed was a second mistress, could not compensate for having a queen consort.
 Hanover was seen as a backwater and he was nicknamed the Turnip King.

 George I was aloof, a soldier who was ill-equipped in diplomacy and whose command of English was poor.
-He was still as unsociable as in his Hanover days and rumours about his conduct towards his ex-wife had reached his new country.
+He was still as unsociable as in his Hanover days and rumors about his conduct towards his ex-wife had reached his new country.

 George and Caroline were the hope for the future.
 Their seven-year-old son Fredrich remained in Hanover as a token of affection to the Hanoverians.
 When he finally came to England aged twenty-one, the parents and son had so little in common that they were strangers who became enemies.
 Sounds familiar.